MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 $ kubectl get secret <airflow metadata pod> -o yaml
 ```

-This will pull some info on your Namespace, Deployment and Connection:
+This will pull some metadata on the secret itself, including an encoded "connection" string.

 ```
 apiVersion: v1